syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/columns.md

 ## Controlling Grid actions

-You can control various actions such as filtering, grouping, sorting, resizing, reordering, editing, and searching for specific columns in the Syncfusion ASP.NET MVC Grid using the following properties:
+You can component various actions such as filtering, grouping, sorting, resizing, reordering, editing, and searching for specific columns in the Syncfusion ASP.NET MVC Grid using the following properties:

 * `AllowEditing`: Enables or disables editing for a column.
 * [AllowFiltering](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowFiltering): Enables or disables filtering for a column.